edhowland/pdf_pipeline/doc/mdgen.md

 Notes on usage of mdgen: a Markdown Generator

-Mdgen can be used as templating engine to generate Github Flavored Markdown.
+Mdgen can be used as templating engine to generate Github Flavored Markdown, or PDF directly.
 Since it just takes a Ruby block, any amount of computation can be done.

 MdGen supports the following elements: